If you’re looking to get certified as a Strength and Conditioning Coach, it’s more than likely you’ll come across SCC from ISSA during your research.

 Training High Performance Athletes

-If you’re a CPT or general fitness coach, gaining a certification in strength and conditioning is probably going to be a requirement if you want to work with high performance athletes.
+If you’re a CPT or fitness coach, gaining a certification in strength and conditioning might be a requirement if you want to work with high performance athletes.

 Beginner Friendly Certification

-Especially when you compare ISSA Strength and Conditioning Coach certification to other strength and conditioning certifications, the general view from most past students is that ISSA’s certification is better for beginners (and basically, easier to pass).
+Especially when you compare ISSA Strength and Conditioning Coach certification to other strength and conditioning certifications, the general view from most past students is that ISSA’s certification is better for beginners.

 100% online makes it very easy to get started and learn in your own time.